renanthera/simc-wiki/Enemies.md

  _additional options_
 ```

 All of the options in this section are "current enemy" scoped - in other words, they only apply to the enemy currently being defined.
-If you are defining [multiple enemies](Enemies#Multiple_Targets_(AoE).md), these options need to be set for each enemy (see `enemy_tank` example below).
+If you are defining [multiple enemies](Enemies#Multiple_Targets_(AoE)), these options need to be set for each enemy (see `enemy_tank` example below).

 > ## Assigning a target to enemy